logo

 Barragga Yangga, meaning ‘Many Songs’ in traditional Dhurga language, is a moving celebration of First Nations language, story and song.

-Created under the artistic direction of Cheryl Overton (née Davison), this extraordinary project brings together intergenerational Yuin choir Djinama Yilaga, Heath Cullen, Fred Leone, and more.
+Created under the artistic direction of Cheryl Overton (née Davison), this extraordinary performance brings together intergenerational Yuin choir Djinama Yilaga, with music collaborators Heath Cullen, Fred Leone, Stu Hunter and David Hewitt.

-The audience will be immersed in classical music, new songs in traditional Dhurga language, and lifted up by local children’s and adult choirs.
+The audience will be immersed in classical music and new songs in traditional Dhurga language.

 This new collection of songs is the culmination of three years of creative development by Djinama Yilaga, Four Winds and the Bundanon Trust.
 Written by the members of Djinama Yilaga, these songs weave together ancient Yuin stories with deeply personal reflections on family and connection to Country.
 One song tells of ancestor Bundoola – the lightning and thunder spirit – and his 13 wives from the groups that form the Yuin nation.